Mindinventory/Walk-Through-Screen/README.md

 * Step 3.
 Get Bundle from intent

                 val walkThroughBundle = walkThroughIntent.extras

 * Step 4.
+Add WalkThroughFragment in your navigation graph.

+* Step 5.
+Add Navigation Action from your fragment to WalkThroughFragment

+* Step 6.
+Add Navigation Action from WalkThroughFragment to Your Fragment where you want to navigate user after onboarding.

+* Step 7.
+Navigate from your fragment to WalkThroughFragment.

+        findNavController().navigate(
+                    R.id.action_sampleFragment_to_walkThroughFragment,
+                    walkThroughBundle
+                )

+* Step 8.
 Implement WalkThroughFragment.WalkThroughFragmentListener in your FragmentHostingActivity

-* Step 5.
-Override and Navigate to next fragment
+* Step 9.
+Override onSkipOrFinish() method and Navigate to next fragment

              override fun onSkipOrFinish(isFromOnSkip: Boolean) {
                      findNavController(R.id.fragmentContainer).navigate(R.id.action_walkThroughFragment_to_homeFragment)